This page provides a guide to the terms used throughout the Hustle messaging platform.

 Goals

-Goals are outbound campaigns, created by admins, where agents use pre-written scripts to start conversations with contacts in a group.
+Goals are outbound messaging campaigns, created by admins, where agents use pre-written scripts to start conversations with contacts in a group.
 Agents in the group send messages for goals using the web app or the mobile app.
 For more information, see How do I use Hustle goals?

 Goal type